-

 Why do we send our kids to school?
 Why did our parents send us to school?
 People are wondering this more than ever, now that many schools are still closed physically and have moved to an online educational experience.
 But … Continue reading

-Posted in Anthropogenic, Climate Change, coronavirus, Education, Water
+Posted in Anthropogenic, Climate Change, Education, Water

 Tagged college, coronavirus, covid, COVID 19, database, democracy, Desalination, distanced learning, Fresh Water, Future, hamburger, index, learning, learning network, lesson plan, pandemic, Resources, Salt Water, Saudi Arabia, School, Science, social distance, students, Teaching, university, Water, water quality, Water Scarcity, Water Stress, weather report